oregami/oregami.org-public-website/_pages_en/links.md

 The **IGDB** ("Internet Game Database") is a Swedish project trying to recreate the success of the Internet Movie Database (IMDB.com) for games.

 The guys behind this site have scored some funding which enables them to work full time on it, so the development speed is astounding.
-They also made their first connections to the gaming industry by introducing verified profiles for gaming professionals.
+They also made good connections to the gaming industry by introducing verified profiles for gaming professionals.

 Promising indeed, and not just by the familiar naming, so let's see where this is headed!